Alexander Somek: Life

-As of 2023, he is a professor of legal philosophy at the Faculty of Law, University of Vienna.
+As of 2023, Somek is a professor of legal philosophy at the Faculty of Law, University of Vienna.
 Previously, he held the Charles E. Floete Chair at the University of Iowa College of Law, and was a visiting professor at Princeton University and the London School of Economics.
 He was a Law and Public Affairs fellow at Princeton in the academic year 2012-2013 and a fellow of the Berlin Institute for Advanced Study in 2007-2008.

 Work

-Somek's work has addressed questions of legal philosophy, legal theory, constitutional law, European Union law and public international law.
+Somek's work has addressed the theory of legal relation, social justice and inclusion, transnational democracy and legal philosophy.

 Early work

-In his early work, influenced to some degree by the critical legal scholarship of Duncan Kennedy and Roberto Mangabeira Unger, Somek explored the political significance of systematic legal thought.
+In his early work, influenced by the critical legal scholarship of Duncan Kennedy and Roberto Mangabeira Ungerwho he has cited in his later publications, Somek explored the political significance of systematic legal thought.
 He attempted to recover and defend its creative and constructive promise, this by contrast to the familiar conceptions of legal doctrine that emphasize fidelity to law qua stable abstract entity that purports to be amenable to description in value-neutral terms.
 Sceptical of this idea, Somek even went so far as to debunk the idea that ontological import might be granted to the “objective meaning” of norms.

 His work in this area grew – in particular with regard to the critique of the reification of the meaning of norms – what he and his co-author Nikolaus Forgó later called “post-positivist legal theory”.